fmnas/fmnas-site/README.md

 ## Technologies
 **PHP** is used as the backend language to simplify deployment to Dreamhost shared hosting.

-[**Vue**](https:/vuejs.org) is used in the admin interface.
+[**Vue**](https:/vuejs.org) 3 is used in the admin interface.
-No build tooling is used, to ensure that deployment and maintenance remain as simple as possible due to the limited resources available.
+To ensure that deployment and maintenance remain as simple as possible due to the limited resources available, JS/CSS are used rather than TS/SCSS, etc., and [vue3-sfc-loader](https://github.com/FranckFreiburger/vue3-sfc-loader) is used instead of Webpack and node.js.
-(See: [Use Vue to create a SPA without any Node Modules](https://dev.to/arswaw/create-a-lightweight-componentized-spa-without-node-569j) for an overview of this architecture.)

 On the server side, listings are first compiled with [lightncandy](https://github.com/zordius/lightncandy), then parsed with [Parsedown](https://parsedown.org/).
 Any PHP code embedded in listings will **not** be executed on the server (@todo verify).